 Orostachys plants self-propagate through offshoots and given time.
 Thus, one plant will form a dense mat of many.
 Propagation is primarily through offset separation.

-To separate an offset, remove soil from the base of the offset to find the stolon (thick root which attaches the pup to the mother plant).
-It is best to use an offset which has already established some roots of its own.
-Cut the stolon close to the pup (to discourage roots growing from the stolon).
-Place the offset into a small pot with well-draining, sandy soil.
+To separate an offset, remove soil from the offset's base to find the stolon (thick stem which attaches the offset to the mother plant).
+It is best to use an offset that has already established its own roots.
+Cut the stolon close to the offset.
+Place the offset into a small pot with well-draining soil.
 Do not water until new growth is noted.

 Pruning: In general, these are excellent plants to forget about.
 Leave them in a bright sunny location and water very sparingly.
 Water in the morning to prevent water from remaining on the leaves during the night.
 Remove any dead leaves from rosettes, as they invite rot and insects.
 When a rosette has flowered, it will die shortly.

 Problems: In the event of an unhealthy plant, the first thing to examine is your watering habits.
 The most common problem is root rot due to overwatering.
 If the soil is too wet, do not hope it will safely dry out so long as you do not water it for a while.
 Replace the soil immediately.